docker/docs/content/security/for-developers/access-tokens.md

 ## Modify existing tokens

 You can rename, activate, deactivate, or delete a token as needed.
-You can access your tokens in your settings in Account Center.
+You can access your tokens in your settings in Docker Dashboard.

 1. Sign in to your [Docker account](https://account.docker.com/login).